microsoft/FluidExamples/teams-fluid-hello-world/README.md

 const client = new AzureClient(connectionConfig);
 ```

-Before the client can be used, it needs a `AzureClientProps` that will define the type of connection the client will be using.
+Before the client can be used, it needs an `AzureClientProps` that will define the type of connection the client will be using.
 We will connect locally for now.

 ```ts
 // Util.ts